publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch23/dA/schXVII–A/m__us_usc_t42_s2286b.md

          The Board may, for the purpose of performing its responsibilities under this subchapter—

-            (A) hire such staff as it considers necessary to perform the functions of the Board, including such scientific and technical personnel as the Board may determine necessary, but not more than the equivalent of 150 full-time employees; and
+            (A) in accordance with [section 2286(c)(7) of this title][/us/usc/t42/s2286/c/7], hire such staff as it considers necessary to perform the functions of the Board, including such scientific and technical personnel as the Board may determine necessary, but not more than the equivalent of 130 full-time employees; and

             (B) procure the temporary and intermittent services of experts and consultants to the extent authorized by [section 3109(b) of title 5][/us/usc/t5/s3109/b] at rates the Board determines to be reasonable.